funkhaus/wordpress-theme-boilerplate/README.md

 ___

-## Mobile & Responsive
+## Mobile

 @TODO

 ## To Do List

-1. Replace all @TODO in this document with correct examples
+1. Replace all @TODO in this document with correct exmaples
-1. Add WordPress page structure example.
-Also when to use a post or a page or a custom post type.
-1. Advanced pagination (next_page() and how to build correct back buttons using sessions)
+2. Advanced pagination (next_page() and how to build correct back buttons using sessions)
-1. How to use pre_get_posts for advanced queries (like search results)